 Symptoms can be triggered by events that remind the person of their trauma or by stress.
 Nightmares, reoccurring flashbacks, anxiety, and panic attacks can occur without warning.
 People with PTSD can have difficulties sleeping, leaving the house, or completing tasks that remind them of their trauma.
 As it can be difficult to predict when flare-ups will occur, it can be hard for those with severe PTSD to live normal lives.

 People with PTSD are at increased risk of developing other conditions such as depression and addictions.
-Suicide is not uncommon with people with untreated PTSD.
+Suicide is not uncommon in people with untreated PTSD.
 Physical conditions like chronic pain, heart disease, and rheumatoid arthritis are also linked to PTSD.
 Patients can find themselves isolated and unable to relate to their peers, making recovery even more difficult.

 Diagnosis of post-traumatic stress disorder is done through clinical assessment, usually by a mental health professional such as a psychologist or psychiatrist.
 Physical exams may be needed to rule out other conditions that can cause similar symptoms.